-Anxiety is distress or uneasiness of mind caused by fear of danger or misfortune.
+Anxiety is distress or uneasiness caused by fear of danger or misfortune.
 Sometimes these fears are real, and anxiety alerts us to take action.
-But sometimes the perceived threat or trouble is either non-existent or far less than was anticipated.
+But sometimes, the perceived threat or trouble is either non-existent or far less than was anticipated.

-Coronavirus anxiety is anxiety that is amplified by and, in some ways, unique to this pandemic.
+Coronavirus anxiety is amplified by and, in some ways, unique to this pandemic.
 The source of the tension is the Coronavirus itself.
 There is ample evidence that a real danger exists, and the world has taken extraordinary steps to try and contain its spread.

 How is it Coronavirus anxiety different from any other type of distress or uneasiness?

 There are four differences between Coronavirus anxiety and the general anxiety we usually experience.

 First, we are experiencing Coronavirus anxiety corporately and globally.
 It is not limited to an individual.
 Because we are experiencing this together, its magnitude is amplified and inescapable.

 Second, we have limited information concerning the disease, and the stream of information concerning a genuine threat is constant and alarming in its inconsistency.
 Our emotions rise and fall with each news cycle.
 We live in a heightened sense of danger.
 We are in a constant state of never-ending change.

 Third, the Coronavirus has separated us from people, our families, friends, coworkers, and health professionals who were often our primary source of comfort in times of distress.
 Our loneliness magnifies the effects of anxiety.
-We are left alone with a voice in our head that reinforces every unreasonable fear that we have.
+We are left alone with a voice in our head that reinforces every unreasonable fear we have.

 Fourth, the Coronavirus has robbed us of physical presence and touch.
 Hugs brought comfort when words failed.

 What can we do?

 There are a variety of activities we can engage in to manage our general anxiety.
-We know to eat right, drink water, exercise, breathe deeply, and get quality sleep.
-But there are some additional activities we should consider when addressing anxiety caused by the Coronavirus.
+Of course, we know to eat right, drink water, exercise, breathe deeply, and get quality sleep.
+But we should consider some additional activities when addressing anxiety caused by the Coronavirus.

 Here are twenty-three of my favorites.

 - Singing in the Shower.
 Research indicates that singing boosts our immunity, lessens our stress levels, and helps us to improve our ability to breathe.